codingMustache/codingMustache/README.md

 ## Joke of the Day

-There’s a new type of broom out, it’s sweeping the nation.
+Mahatma Gandhi, as you know, walked barefoot most of the time, which produced an impressive set of calluses on his feet.
+He also ate very little, which made him rather frail and with his odd diet, he suffered from bad breath.
+This made him a super calloused fragile mystic hexed by halitosis.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. PC-9801
+ 1. Stagefright
- 2. FM-7
+ 2. Shellshock
- 3. Xmillennium
+ 3. Bashbug
- 4. MSX
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  FM-7
+  Shellshock
 </details>